Is the club affiliated with Grant MacEwan University?

 Where can I learn to rock climb/ski/navigate/backpack?

 The club offers a number of courses and workshops, based on interest levels within the club.
 We also recommend other providers where they can offer an appropriate course at a reasonable fee, and when we may not have enough club members to fill a course.
-Check the Courses section and the Links section, or contact the Courses Chair.
+Contact the Safety Chair for more information.